mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Having computed the tree, she MUST delete the ephemeral setup key pair.

-In practice, group members may not wish to rely on her having deleterd this key pair; and so the keys for which she knew a private key should be noted.
+In practice, group members may not wish to rely on her having deleted this key pair; and so the keys for which she knew a private key should be noted.
 [Note: book-keeping left unspecified for now, and will be common with book-keeping for deletion; allowing the group security properties to still hold in the face of double-joins].

 # Handshake Messages